auranic/auranic.github.io/_pages/cv.md

 ### Peer-reviewed proceedings of conferences

-1. Buffard M., Desoeuvres A., Naldi A., RequilÈ C., Zinovyev A., Radulescu O. (2021) LNetReduce: Tool for Reducing Linear Dynamic Networks with Separated Timescales.
-In: Cinquemani E., PaulevÈ L. (eds) Computational Methods in Systems Biology.
+1. Buffard M., Desoeuvres A., Naldi A., Requil√© C., Zinovyev A., Radulescu O. (2021) LNetReduce: Tool for Reducing Linear Dynamic Networks with Separated Timescales.
+In: Cinquemani E., Paulev√© L. (eds) Computational Methods in Systems Biology.
 CMSB 2021.
 Lecture Notes in Computer Science, vol 12881.
 Springer, Cham. https://doi.org/10.1007/978-3-030-85633-5_15
 2. Chervov A., Zinovyev A. Clinical trajectories estimated from bulk tumoral molecular profiles using elastic principal trees.
 Proceedings of International Joint Conference on Neural Networks, Online, 18-22 July 2021.
 3. Bac J, Zinovyev A. Local intrinsic dimensionality estimators based on concentration of measure.
 Proceedings of International Joint Conference on Neural Networks, UK, Glasgow, 18-24 July 2020.
 4. Albergante A, Bac J, Zinovyev A. Estimating the effective dimension of large biological datasets using Fisher separability analysis.
 Proceedings of International Joint Conference on Neural Networks, Budapest, Hungary, 14-17 July 2019.